-If a provider receives payment from a third party carrier and a Medicaid payment for the same service, the amount of the Medicaid payment must be returned to Medicaid.
-The provider must refund the payment to the TPL/Medicaid Recovery Unit within 30 days of receipt of the duplicate payment or may choose to have it withheld from future payments.
+If a provider receives payment from a third party carrier and a Medicaid payment for the same service, the amount of the Medicaid payment must be returned to Medicaid within 30 days.

-Refund Checks
+Refund Process

 When errors in billing occur (e.g., duplicate payments), instead of simply refunding payments, providers should initiate claim adjustments or voids.
-However, providers who find it necessary to refund a payment; should make checks payable to the Department of Health and Hospitals, Bureau of Health Services Financing, and mail the refunds to the Payment Management Section.
+However, providers who find it necessary to refund a payment; should make checks payable to LDH, Bureau of Health Services Financing, and mail the refund with sufficient documentation to the Payment Management Section.
 Refund checks should not be made payable to the FI.
 (Refer to Appendix B for contact information).